CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/04-ACCESS-WORKSPACE-USING-BROWSER.md

    ![ws name.](media/89.png)

-5. Your application will launch and look similar to the one shown below.
+5. The word application will launch and will look similar to the screenshot below.

    ![ws name.](media/130.png)